unl-ml-art/generative-text-houmanradd/README.md

 ## Abstract

 IncThe project was about using DL to generate text from Drakula book.
-I used Drakula text as Fine-tuning for this project. my goal is to create new story with subject of love story.
+I used Drakula text as Fine-tuning for this project. my goal is to create new story with subject of love story.Ot illustrate the project, I used gpt2 and the Drakula book as a data.
+Also I added some words like  "hug, like, love, honey, babe" as from trained models in gpt.
+So, what happend is that the model used drakula book and also the related words to love to create the story.
+In fact, some parts were intesteing and totally make sense that this is a love story, yet some other parts not.

 ## Model/Data